-The Advisory Circular relates specifically to the Aerodrome GCARs and Manual of Standards (MOS).
+The Advisory Circular relates specifically to the Aerodrome GCADs.

 STATUS OF THIS AC

 This is the first AC to be issued on this subject.

 FOREWARD

 This document provides guidance to Aerodrome Operators on Obstruction Marking and Lighting, describes the standards for marking and lighting structures such as buildings, chimneys, antenna towers, cooling towers, storage tanks, supporting structures of overhead wires, etc.